tgross/devopsdaysmsp2018/content/_index.md

 # shared ethical baseline

 {{% note %}}
-but an advantage of a professional organization's ethical framework is that it at least gives a shared baseline: right now we're all trying to figure this out for ourselves. we should hold each other to task
+but an advantage of a professional organization's ethical framework is that it at least gives a shared baseline: right now we're all trying to figure this out for ourselves. and we should hold each other to task
 {{% /note %}}

 ---